ericdaat/ericdaat.github.io/content/git-tutorial.md

-Title: A short introduction to Git
+Title: An introduction to Git
-Date: 2017-10-24 10:20
+Date: 2017-10-20 10:20
-Modified: 2017-10-24 10:20
+Modified: 2017-10-20 10:20
 Category: Programming
-Tags: git, code
+Tags: code, git, tutorial
+Slug: git-tutorial
 Authors: Eric Daoud
-Slug: git-tutorial
-Summary: A short introduction to git, the very famous version control system created by Linus Torvalds in 2005.
-This post shows some useful commands and tips.
+Summary: A short introduction and tutorial to Git, the versionning tool created by Linus Torvalds.
 Status: published